handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 Empty set (0.04 sec)
 ```

-If TiDB doesn’t support the collations that you’re using, convert your collations to supported types.
+If TiDB doesn't support the collations that you're using, convert your collations to supported types.
 For more information on collation settings, see [Character Sets and Collations](https://docs.pingcap.com/tidb/stable/character-set-and-collation).

 ### Set up VPC peering for network access to TiDB Cloud